crsandoval/PEP-2020/week_2/README.md

 `git remote -v`

-You should see four repos listed, two labaled with `origin` and two labeled with `upstream`.
+You should see four repos listed, two labeled with `origin` and two labeled with `upstream`.

 2 - Work locally